hashintel/hash/packages/engine/README.md

 > **WIP** - This section is a work-in-progress.
 Guidance on production usage will appear here.

 The CLI comes with a short help page: `cli help` or `cli -h`.
-For a more detailed explanation about the parameters are available at the long help page with `cli --help`.
-To show the help page for subcommands, Either append them to the command: `cli help single-run`, or use `-h`/`--help` after the subcommand: `cli single-run --help`.
+A more detailed explanation about the parameters are available at the long help page with `cli --help`.
+To show the help page for subcommands, either append them to the command: `cli help single-run`, or use `-h`/`--help` after the subcommand: `cli single-run --help`.

 If one of the environment variables shown in the help page is passed, it will overwrite the default values.
 Parameters take precedence over environment variables.